Speech Language Pathology

 To All Prospective Graduate Applicants:

 Please note that as per the requirements of ASHA (American Speech Language Hearing Association), the Department of Communicative Sciences and Deaf Studies at California State University, Fresno has implemented a 36-unit graduate program effective fall 2003 semester.
 All students admitted into the Speech-Language Pathology graduate program in fall 2003 semester or thereafter, will be required to complete the 36-unit program.

-The Department of Communicative Sciences and Deaf Studies master’s education program in speech-language pathology at California State University, Fresno is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Master of Arts (MA) in Speech-Language Pathology Program at California State University, Fresno is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 Credentials in Speech-Language Pathology

 Speech-Language Pathology Services Credential Process

 Students must complete the Speech-Language Pathology Services Credential before they can work as speech-language pathologists in the school setting.
 Individuals accepted into the graduate program must complete the M.A. in Speech-Language Pathology before they are issued the credential.

 Certification of Clinical Competence for Speech-Language Pathologists